-There are not many departments of research which have yielded more practical and valuable results than have the researches which have to do with acoustics.-a term which, since it concerns the control of sound, might, perhaps, withsince it concerns the control of sound, might, pernaps, while out stretching its meaning unduly, be taken to mean the prevention of the transmission of sound as well as the improving of the hearing of sound.
+There are not many departments of research which have yielded more practical and valuable results than have the researches which have to do with acoustics.--a term which, since it concerns the control of sound, might, perhaps, withsince it concerns the control of sound, might, perhaps, with out stretching its meaning unduly, be taken to mean the prevention of the transmission of sound as well as the improving of the hearing of sound.
 This brochure on the use of the material known as "Sabinite" deals with this important subject.
 It confines itself to two of the three major phases of the general problem.
-The first two are important subject.
-It commes itself to two of the time time major phases of the general problem.
 The first two are treated here; the third is to be treated separately in a subsequent publication.
 These three problems are: (1) Audience Rooms,-treatment of audience rooms in order to provide proper hearing conditions for both speech and music.
-(2) Noise Absorption-the absorption of noise music.
 (2) Noise Absorption,-the absorption of noise created in and about hotels, office buildings, banks, hospitals, restaurants, railroad stations, etc.; to quiet such structures and make them more generally useful to people occupying them.
 (3) Sound Insulation,-the treatment of any room, partition or floor to prevent the transmission of noise from that room to abutting rooms, in short, sound insulation, as compared to sound absorption.
-While it is true that sound absorbents are useful in preventing transmission of noise, they are not completely efficient in this regard, and are The in no sense offered to the public as sound insulators. problems are distinctly different, and consequently are treated separately.
+While it is true that sound absorbents are useful in preventing transmission of noise, they are not completely efficient in this regard, and are in no sense offered to the public as sound insulators. in no sense offered to the public as sound insulators.
+The problems are distinctly different, and consequently are treated separately.
 The first two of these problems owe their theoretical solution almost wholly to the work of one man, the late Wallace C. Sabine, Professor of Physics in Harvard University.
-In 1895 he began 25 years of inten-sive, careful scientific research in a field that had hitherto been the playground of guess work and opinion.
+In 1895 he began 25 years of inten-sive, careful scientific research in a field that had hitherto been the playeround of guess work and engine.
+This work been the playground of guess work and opinion.
 This work made Professor Sabine the founder of what is today an important branch of engineering science, the control of sound.